You don’t really need a recipe for minestrone, so think of this chicken version with pesto as more of a guideline.

 Even when you pay an extra dollar for high-quality tomatoes, they are still probably one of the best bargains at the grocery store.

 Finally, to the pesto.
-You can use store-bought pesto, or make your own by throwing the pesto ingredients in a blender while the soup is simmering.
+You can use store-bought pesto, or make your own by throwing the pesto ingredients in a blender while the minestrone is simmering.
 This is also a great way to use up any pesto you froze earlier in the summer.

 By the way, if you’d like to preserve your pesto’s bright green color, try blanching the basil leaves for just a few seconds in boiling water before blending the pesto.
 Plunge the basil in ice water after blanching, then squeeze out as much moisture as possible.